-- The firmware is downloaded to the controller.
+- 1. The firmware is downloaded to the controller.
 This is accomplished by using the Firmware Image Download command.
 There may be multiple portions of the firmware image to download, thus the offset for each portion of the firmware image being downloaded is specified in the Firmware Image Download command. - 2.
 After the firmware is downloaded to the controller, the next step is for the host to submit a Firmware Activate command.
 The Firmware Activate command verifies that the last firmware image downloaded is valid and commits that image to the firmware slot indicated for future use.
 A firmware image that does not start at offset zero, contains gaps, or contains overlapping regions is considered invalid.
 A controller may employ additional vendor specific means (e.g., checksum, CRC, cryptographic hash or a digital signature) to determine the validity of a firmware image. - a.
 The Firmware Activate command may also be used to activate a firmware image associated with a previously activated firmware slot. - 3.
 The last step is to perform a reset that then causes the firmware image specified in the Firmware Activate command to be applied.
-The reset may be a Conventional Reset, Function Level Reset, Controller Reset (CC.EN transitions from '1' to '0'), or a power cycle of the controller. - 4.
+The reset may be an NVM Subsystem Reset, Conventional Reset, Function Level Reset, or Controller Reset (CC.EN transitions from '1' to '0'). - a.
+In some cases a Conventional Reset or NVM Subsystem Reset is required to activate a Firmware image.
+This requirement is indicated by Firmware Activate command specific status (refer to section 5.7.1). - 4.
 After the reset has completed, host software re-initializes the controller.
 This includes reallocating I/O Submission and Completion Queues.
 Refer to section 7.6.1.